kubernetes/enhancements/keps/sig-instrumentation/20191115-structured-logging.md

 ### Log message structure

-We would like for the Kubernetes community to settle on one preferred log message structure.
+We would like for the Kubernetes community to settle on one preferred log message structure, that will be enforced by new klog methods.
 Proposed structure should:
 * Separate log message from its arguments
 * Treat log arguments as key-value pairs
 * Be easily parsable and queryable